dhiyasalmas/dhiyasalmas/README.md

 Open to be research assistant, please contact me on dhiyasalmas@gmail.com

-Just for fun, i try to learn in web development using CodeIgniter with Boostrap.
-Also learning to using Streamlit for data analysis web~
+Just for fun, i try to learn in web development and learning to using Streamlit for data analysis web~

 Additionally, I can program with Arduino and QBasic.